mazelb/Heddoko-backend-old/API Docs/source/includes/intro/_sample-code.md

 // ...
 ```

 Throughout the documentation, sample code is provided in the right sidebar in order to demonstrate some aspects of the API.
-All endpoints are relative to the API root: `https://dashboard.heddoko.com/api/v1/`.
+All endpoints are relative to the API root `https://dashboard.heddoko.com/api/` unless otherwise specified.

 <aside class="warning">
 Sample code is only provided as a guideline.
 You'll most likely have to adapt it to your own application.